maisjarur/wellness-events-scraper/README.md

 ## 🎯 Integration Ideas

-### With AI Brunch Club App
+### With App

-Perfect integration for your AI Brunch Club app:
+Perfect integration for apps:

 1. **Event Discovery**: Use this Actor to find wellness events in user's location
-2. **Automated Posting**: Create AI Brunch Club events based on discovered wellness events
+2. **Automated Posting**: Create events based on discovered wellness events
 3. **Multi-Channel Sharing**: Extract event details → format with AI → share to social media
 4. **Recurring Scrapes**: Schedule weekly runs to keep events fresh